selfboot/NaHan/README.md

 4. Can use `@someone` to remind other user anywhere.
 The user which be is reminded will receive notify.
 5. A convenient administrator system, super user can block or activate users, topics, nodes and comments.
 6. A simple keyword search engine, one can search some specific topics.

+You can sign up for an account and have a explore as normal user.
+You can even login as an administrator in [admin page](http://bbs.selfboot.cn/admin/) with username 1291023320@qq.com, password 1.
+Then you can try to block some topics(comments and users as well) and reactive them again.

 # How to Run